howletmj/ECE434/hw01/ReadMe.md

 4. I am submitting this on git.
 5. I am a part of both beagle groups.
 6. In my git repo hw01 should be the etch a sketch program in Python.
 Follow on screen instructions to use the program.

+Looks good.
+Single spaced would fit better on a small screen.
+Be sure to do a chmod +x on you file so it will execute.

+Score:  9/10